 - Veteran who would be entitled to receive compensation for a service-connected disability if you did not receive retirement or active duty pay, OR

 The funding fee for second time users who do not make a down payment is slightly higher.
-Also, National Guard and Reserve Veterans pay a slightly higher funding fee percentage.
-To determine your exact percentage, please review the latest funding fee chart.
+Also, National Guard and Reserve veterans pay a slightly higher funding fee percentage.
+To determine your exact percentage, please review the latest VA Loan Funding Fee Chart.

 Be aware that the lender charges interest, in addition to closing fees and charges.
 Here are some general rules:

 - The lender, not VA, sets the interest rate, discount points, and closing costs.
 These rates may vary from lender to lender